leon31415/leon31415/README.md

 * Time series for forecasting the price of precious metals.

-  - [x] Webscraping the data for the value of gold
+  - [x] Webscraping the data for the value of gold.
   - [x] Calculating the Bollinger Bands and other key stats from the data.
   - [x] Applying ARIMA model to the data.
   - [ ] Using ARIMA to forecast future values.

 * Webscraping and NLP on news articles.

-  - [x] Webscraping news articles
+  - [x] Webscraping news articles.
-  - [x] Extractive text summarisation
+  - [x] Extractive text summarisation.
-  - [x] Text clustering
+  - [x] Text clustering.
+  - [ ] Visualise clustering.

+* Further webscraping and NLP on news articles.

+  - [ ] Add more newsites for more data.
+  - [ ] Sentiment analysis + other features.
+  - [ ] Further clustering.

 ---